yoheshkumar/TSA_EXP1B/README.md

 ### OUTPUT:

-BEFORE LOG TRANSFORMATION:
+REGULAR DIFFERENCING:

+SEASONAL ADJUSTMENT:

-AFTER LOG TRANSFORMATION:
+LOG TRANSFORMATION:

 ### RESULT:
-Thus we have created the python code for the log transformation on international airline passenger data.
+Thus we have created the python code for the conversion of non stationary to stationary data on international airline passenger data.